cakriwut/ado-mcp-server/docs/wiki-tools-issues.md

    - The CLI command
    - The tool definition schema

-2. Completely rewrote the implementation to use the Azure DevOps Node API directly, similar to how it's done in the test file.
+2. Completely rewrote the implementation to use the REST API directly with fetch:
-   - Instead of using the custom `WikiApi` class which was missing the required methods
+   - Instead of using the Azure DevOps Node API which was causing circular structure errors
-   - Now using the Azure DevOps Node API's `getPageText` method to retrieve page content
+   - Now using the fetch API to directly call the Azure DevOps REST API endpoints
+   - Added support for retrieving the actual wiki page content with the `--include-content` option

 This allows users to specify a project name when calling the CLI command, which will override the default project from the configuration.